Vollinger0/esm/development.md

 ## TODOS

 ### WIP
+- [ ] check for 8dot3name
-- [+] remove redundant configuration that can be read from the dedicated yaml instead, and do that.
+- [+] remove redundant configuration that can be read from the dedicated yaml instead, and do that?
 - [ ] integrity check: checks if things fit together (e.g. dedicated.yaml config), our own config when running multiple instances, etc.
   - or adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation
   - may also just check the config, e.g. if all paths exist
-- [ ] check for 8dot3name

 ### later